OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ---
-ms.date: 03/08/2021
+title: Options for Excel custom functions
-description: Learn how to use different parameters within your custom functions, such as Excel ranges, optional parameters, invocation context, and more.
+description: Learn how to use different parameters within your custom functions, such as Excel ranges, optional parameters, invocation context, and more. ms.date: 07/18/2022 ms.localizationpriority: medium
-title: Options for Excel custom functions ms.localizationpriority: medium
 ---